-Work Authorization (WA) - the Work Authorization process provides a formal process to acknowledge an extended work plan for Contractors on an Enbridge site and documents who (and how) Safe Work Permitting duties will be managed during that work.
+Work Authorization (WA) - a formal process to acknowledge an extended work plan for Contractors on an Enbridge site and documents who (and how) Safe Work Permitting duties will be managed during that work.

 Work Authorization Issuer - a qualified person that has been trained in the SWP & WA and is competent in understanding the hazards associated with the area or facility in which work is to take place.